Dengue fever

 Reduce mosquito breeding sites

-To eliminate breeding sites:
+To get rid of mosquito breeding sites:

 • cover all water tanks, cisterns, barrels and rubbish containers

-• remove or empty water in old tyres, tin cans, bottles and trays
+• remove or empty water in old tyres, tin cans, bottles, and trays

 • check and clean out clogged gutters and flat roofs where water may have settled